First published in UFO Magazine August 2006

 Condon’s study forces us to consider Fort’s idea of “era” forces which play outrageous god-game tricks on one another.
 It forces us to think of personalities, politics, and technology as character-actors in the continuing drama of that great evidence-game to decide whether space folk, and many things else, shall be allowed to exist.

-That solutions-culture which was an essential part of an industrial time of tall, smoking chimneys has been replaced by a culture of active metaphors which invade like old B-Feature aliens.
-In our countless-channel cyberspace, metaphor comes by night, and when the world awakes, only a few notice that folk are not saying quite what they said the previous day.
+That “solutions culture” which was an essential part of an industrial time of tall, smoking chimneys has now been replaced by a culture of active metaphors which invade like old B-Feature aliens.
+In our countless-channel cyberspace, metaphor comes by night and, when the world awakes, only a few notice that folk are not saying quite what they said the previous day.

 Thus George Orwell’s “writing on the wall” is best viewed as a warning against the commercial break: a thing of original innocence which came to dominate the world in its fast-food growth as a live metaphor.
 This is our most potent cultural symbol, more important than Jesus or his rationalist successors who claim that only measurement constitutes truth.

 From cave-wall to TV, the raising of images is still the most important of human activities.
 Animals do not need such an incredible variety of raw undiluted input which overwhelmingly affects psychological health, social relations, and political and ideological directions.
-The art and entertainment industry is wholly based on this ancient practice.
+The art and entertainment industry is wholly based on this ancient practice and hunger.

 - Reeve, Bryant and Reeve, Helen, Flying Saucer Pilgrimage.
 Whitefish: Literary Licensing, 2012.